 Many of our clients come to us because they are concerned with providing for their spouses and children after their death.
 In addition to a valid will, a testamentary trust can ensure that your family is adequately provided for.
-The seasoned estate planning lawyers of Gierach and Gierach, P.A. can help you create your testamentary trust at our Orlando law office.
+The seasoned estate planning lawyers of Gierach and Gierach, P.A. can help you create your Orlando testamentary trust.

 What is a testamentary trust?